How the adoption of electric vehicles is changing with improvements in battery technology

 - Grid and permitting delays continue to slow charger and depot expansion.

-- Battery wear from repeated high-power charging remains a concern, even as software and chemistry improve.
+- Battery wear from repeated high-power charging is still a visible concern in buying decisions.

-- Thermal management is emerging as a bottleneck because faster charging and consistent performance depend on pack-level heat control.
+- Thermal management remains a bottleneck for fast charging and consistent performance.

 - Technology uncertainty persists around full solid-state and other next-generation chemistries until they scale reliably.

-- Trust in battery data is still uneven without standardized diagnostics, disclosure, and certification.
+- Trust in battery data is still uneven without standardized diagnostics, certification, and interoperable reporting.

 Success Metrics